soootaleb/abcd/README.md

 # Version

+- v7.0:
+    - Upgraded leader election
+        - electionTimeout for candidates
+        - voteGranted only once per term
+    - Sync WAL in RAM
+    - End discovery once all peers are connected
+    - NodeReady once all peers are connected
 - v6.4: Adds new Api component to handle client requests
 - v6.3: Wal sync in bulk
 - v6.2: fixed etimeout random calculation